 So, boat, car, lion, seal, etc. A further extension would be to ask a question and answer it.
 If you are correct, the child jumps/hops to the other side.
 So, “2+2=5” = Stays, “2+2=4” = JUMPS/HOPS.

-- Bubble Wrap – This one is so fun for kids.
-They love the sound, the feel and the satisfaction of hearing the pop.
+This one is so fun for kids.
+They love the sound, the feel, and the satisfaction of hearing the pop.

-- Hop/Jump the Line – We love Montessori’s Walk the Line exercise.
-Walking the Line is great for body awareness AND for creating a more calm environment.
-Sounds a little crazy but when children learn where their bodies are in relation to other people and objects, there is a positive impact on the environment.
-So we march, we walk, we do figure eights and now we HOP!
+So we march, we walk, we do figure eights, and now we HOP!
 Draw with chalk outside or use tape inside to create the line.
-Then have your child hop/jump the line straight, go backwards, sideways, over objects, and back and forth.
+Then have your child hop/jump the line straight, go backward, sideways, over objects, and back and forth.

-Besides moving our bodies, other activities we did on the particular day to celebrate “hopping” was studying the Frog Life cycle with a great set of life cycle figurines and a one of our favorite books, From Tadpole to Frog.
+Besides moving our bodies, other activities we did on a particular day to celebrate “hopping” was studying the Frog Life cycle with a great set of life cycle figurines and one of our favorite books, From Tadpole to Frog.